Scenarios: Unrest: Home invasion Pt2: Physical protection: Top tips

 4. Hide your preps and use of them.

-5. Live where neighbours can see you but not strangers, and not too isolated or crime riddled, and avoid flats.
+5. Live where neighbours but not strangers can see you, and not too isolated or crime riddled, and avoid flats.

-6. With small gardens and being open to the street, fences are of little use, but if you want a fence, add a topper and cover it with an alarm (driveway alarms), cameras (eg camo cams, UWatch Cube) and (eg PIR) lights.
+6. With small gardens and being open to the street, fences are of little use, but if you want a fence, add a topper and cover it with an alarm (driveway alarms, eg MyDome), cameras and lights (eg solar PIR, mains lights eg Swann, lightswitch timer, TV simulator).

 7. Reinforce gates with plywood and/or exmesh.